 Robert’s role in the Hub includes providing research data management support for proposals and projects, and overseeing the development of sustainable service provision.
 He also supports the University’s Open Research initiative, which works to promote the adoption of open practices in research.
 Many of the fundamental principles of Open Research are shared with Digital Humanities, such as accessibility, transparency, reproducibility, and collaboration.

-As an Academic Computing Software Engineer, Paul provides specialist support for teaching and research, arranging the provision and setup of digital research infrastructure and services (including software and storage), and training in research programming and use of computing resources.
+As a Research Software Engineer, Paul provides specialist support for teaching and research, arranging the provision and setup of digital research infrastructure and services (including software and storage), and training in research programming and use of computing resources.
 As part of the Hub team’s support for research projects, he can advise on the technical requirements and solutions, specify digital skills requirements and deliver or identify the appropriate training required.
 Paul’s role in the DH Hub overlaps with his work to establish a more prominent profile for Research Software Engineering at UoR.

 Guy Baxter – Associate Director of Archive Services – University Museums, Archives & Special Collections